Infostrux-Solutions/snowflake-snowpro-core-study-notes/Overview/Architecture.md

 * Each Warehouse is isolated from others and can be configured individually

 ### Cloud Services Layer ###
-Also known as the Global Services Layer, it is a collection of highly available and scalable services that coordinate activities across Snowflake.
-The Cloud Services Layer is shared between accounts (other than accounts setup with a Virtual Private Snowflake Edition).
-It includes:
+Also known as the Global Services Layer, it is a collection of highly available and scalable services that manages all activities across Snowflake.
+The Cloud Services Layer is shared between accounts (other than accounts setup with a Virtual Private Snowflake Edition)
-  * Authentication and access control
-  * Infrastructure management
-  * Transaction management (ACID compliant)
-  * Metadata management
-  * Query parsing and optimization
-  * Security - data encryption and key rotation

-## Cloud Services Layer ##

-* Manages all activity across Snowflake
-  * Centralized storage
-    * Micropartitions
-    * Micropartition versioning for Time Travel
-  * Compute
-  * Metadata and Statistics collected and kept up-to-date
-  * Handles queries that depend on Metadata only (no Warehouse required), e.g.:
-    * Retrieve or modify the session context
-    * Retrieve metadata about objects (users, warehouses, databases)
-    * Get statistics, e.g.: `MIN` and `MAX` of a column, `COUNT`, number of `NULL`s
-    * DDL retrieval
-  * Time Travel and Cloning
 * Security
   * Authentication
   * Access Control
     * Roles and Users
     * Shares
+  * data encryption and key rotation
+* Infrastructure management
-    * Encryption Key Management
+  * Compute
+  * Centralized storage
-  * Transactions
+    * Micropartitions
+    * Micropartition versioning for Time Travel
+* Transaction management (ACID compliant)
+* Query parsing and optimization
   * SQL Optimization
     * Cost-based
     * Automatic `JOIN` order optimization (no hints required)
     * Automatic statistics gathering
     * Data Pruning based on the metadata and statistics
+  * Processing is delegated to a Virtual Warehouse
+  * The Cloud Services Layer also handles queries that depend on Metadata only (no Warehouse required), e.g.:
+    * Retrieve or modify the session context
+    * Retrieve metadata about objects (users, warehouses, databases)
+    * Get statistics, e.g.: `MIN` and `MAX` of a column, `COUNT`, number of `NULL`s
+    * DDL retrieval
+* Metadata and Statistics collected and kept up-to-date
+* Time Travel and Cloning
 * Availability
 * Transparent online updates and patches
 * Runs on Snowflake-managed compute